 LSWZ Level Switch Zone - From Table 1 (2) Range LSWP must be between for Level to pass.

 TRise Rise Time - The time measure between from 110% of Current RM to 90% of the Next RM

+Figure 2 Transition characteristic definitions.

 Figure 3 Illustrated Drain-Fill cycle

-Firgure 4.
-Automated ATP State Transition Diagram

-The Automated ATP is based on the spec, and these 3 figures.
+Figure 4 Determination of the Target Test Point

-The oil level shall be cycled from full to empty prior to testing.
+The oil level shall be cycled from empty to full to empty prior to testing.

-The oil level shall be filled from empty to the Low Fill Limit and wait 3 seconds.
+The oil level shall be filled from empty to the Target Test Point.

+The Resistance shall be measured after any level variations subside to the specified criteria.

-The Resistance shall be measured.
-If in tolerance the test at this level is OK, else an Error Shall be logged.
+If the measured resistance is within the specified tolerance, the test at this level is PASS, else a FAIL Shall be logged.

-The above two steps are repeated for each Low Fill Limit.
+The above three steps are repeated for each Low Fill Limit alternating between measuring ChA and ChB.

-The oil level shall be drained from full to the High Drain Limit and wait 3 seconds.
+The oil level shall be drained from full to the Target Test Point.

+The Resistance shall be measured after any level variations subside to the specified criteria.

-The Resistance shall be measured.
-If in tolerance the test at this level is OK, else an Error Shall be logged.
+If the measured resistance is within the specified tolerance, the test at this level is PASS, else a FAIL Shall be logged.

-The above two steps are repeated for each High Drain Limit.
+The above Three steps are repeated for each High Drain Limit, alternating between measuring ChA and ChB.

-The DUT shall be recorded as PASS if no errors are recorded.
+The DUT shall be recorded as PASS if no FAILs are recorded.

-Currently with one DataQ (8 channels will) will monitor 4 sensors, but the tank is fixtured to accommodate 12 sensors.
-One DataQ for 4 sensors.

-Multiple DUT units shall be tested per test cycle (level min-max-min cycle)

 The test status shall graphically display Ch A & Ch B resistance in ohms and display the Level in inches.

 All three traces shall be scaled so they are presented overlayed at a similar size.
 The Chart scale is configurable test parameter.

-A display shall indicate each Switch status as NOT TESTED (gray), PASS (green) or FAIL (red).
+A display shall indicate each Switch status as NOT TESTED (gray), PASS (green) or FAIL (red) or ERROR (yellow) for a detected procedural problem.

-A display shall indicate the level value upon actuation on FILL and actuation on DRAIN.
+A display shall indicate the measured Target Test Point and the actual resistance measured there.

 The User must have the means to monitor the Test bench health during testing.

 Users must have a means to PAUSE the test.